Entrepreneurship - Deco&Design - Furniture

 mobile

-The customer's reaction at the end is confirmation of a job well done
+The customer's feedback at the end is confirmation of a job well done

-The gallery makes custom-made furniture and is really successful.
-You'd think, this new custom furniture market leads to more problems and a much harder to control business.
-But if you listen to Ms Dascălu, you'll realise that's not quite the case.
+The Gallery makes custom-made furniture and it's really successful.
+You'd think that this new market in custom-made furniture would lead to more problems and a much harder to control business.
+But if you listen to Mrs. Dascălu, you realize that's not so.
 On the contrary!

-Most of the time a finish starts with a story.
-A client comes in with a request and ... a scarf, for example, and wants the colours of the scarf in the bedroom.
-And we start talking, we start telling stories, and the storytelling is how a finish is born.
-I can't say I always know what will come out in the end, but I have an image, a palette of colours and lots and lots of imagination.
-Every order starts with photos and a hand sketch with dimensions and compartments.
+More often than not a finish starts with a story.
+A customer comes in with a request and ... a scarf, for example, and wants the colors of the scarf in the bedroom.
+And we start talking, telling stories, and that's how a finish is born.
+I can't say that I always know what will come out in the end, but I have an image, a color palette and a lot, a lot of imagination.
+Every order starts from some pictures and a hand sketch with dimensions and compartmentalizations.
 The customer's reaction at the end, when they see the product, is confirmation of a job well done.
 Sometimes we are deeply surprised.
-A customer's gesture of hugging a piece of furniture with his cheek against the frame saying "it looks like silk" says it all.
+A customer's gesture of hugging a piece of furniture with his cheek against the worktop and saying "it feels like silk" says it all.

 mobile